 None of the 22 people whom the LA County DA’s Office has sentenced to death since Lacey’s election have been white, critics have also pointed out.
 Lacey, in her letter, argued that her “prosecutors make decisions based on the facts of the crime – not the race of the defendant or the victim,” adding that both defendants and victims in LA County’s capital cases have been racially diverse.

-“We will continue to carefully review these cases and I will follow the law as prescribed by the people of California – whether that is seeking the death penalty for the most heinous crimes or, if the death penalty is abolished, life in prison without the possibility of parole.”
+“We will continue to carefully review these cases,” Lacey said, “and I will follow the law as prescribed by the people of California – whether that is seeking the death penalty for the most heinous crimes or, if the death penalty is abolished, life in prison without the possibility of parole.”

 The law professors and scholars say that DA Lacey should follow the lead of Gov. Newsom and several other jurisdictions that have issued moratoriums on capital punishment, which so often reaches a level that is unconstitutionally cruel and unusual.